cyclic-software/docs/docs/overview/limits.md

 Cyclic apps have limits on capacity and usage.
 Some of these are inherited from the underlying hosting implementation and some are to protect the quality and stability of the service for all users.

 Hard limits cannot be changed.
-Soft limits may be changed but they require a conversation with us and depending on the use case possibly a paid plan: [chat with us on Discord](https://discord.cyclic.sh/support)
+Soft limits may be changed, but they require a conversation with us and, depending on the use case, possibly a paid plan: [chat with us on Discord](https://discord.cyclic.sh/support)

 ## Hard limits